3. Bayesian methods#

 6. Repeat \(N\) times from step 1.

-A special choice of \(q(\cdot | \cdot)\) is for example the normal distribution \(\mathcal{N}(\cdot | \theta_{current}, \sigma^2)\), which results in the so-called Random Walk Metropolis algorithm.
+A particular choice of \(q(\cdot | \cdot)\) is, for example, the normal distribution \(\mathcal{N}(\cdot | \theta_{current}, \sigma^2)\), which results in the so-called Random Walk Metropolis algorithm.
 Other special cases include the Metropolis-Adjusted Langevin Algorithm (MALA), as well as the Hamiltonian Monte Carlo (HMC) algorithm.

 ../_images/metropolis_hastings.png